Bylaws of the Division of Rehabilitation Psychology

 D. The Secretary is responsible for recording the activities and business of the Division and reporting this information to the Board.

-Section 2: Executive Board
+Section 2: Executive Committee and Board

 C. The Executive Board shall conduct and supervise all of the official business of the Division, including all specific duties described in Article VI, Finances.